PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-13 19:06:19
+Last updated: 2024-04-13 19:06:53
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: You have a passing clever father, Devan.
+He makes me wish I had more smugglers in my service.
+And fewer lords.  -  Stannis Baratheon